noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 [Ahh, Iris-san.
 Thank you very much!]

-[Your thanks is unnecesNo, I guess it’s polite to accept it huh...
+[Your thanks is unneces—No, I guess it’s polite to accept it huh...
 Anyway, Kaito.
 Can I talk to you for a moment?]

 [Eh?
 Ah, yes.
 I’m fine with it.]